 Research group Pia Ädelroth's research group

-The Ädelroth group aims at elucidating the structure-function relationship, assembly, cross-reactivity, energy conservation and evolution of the NO and O2-reducing heme-copper oxidases.
-An important application for this line of research is the feasibility drug/antibiotics development.
+The Ädelroth group aims at elucidating the structure-function relationship, assembly, cross-reactivity, energy conservation and evolution of the nitric oxide and oxygen reducing terminal oxidases.
+An important application for this line of research is the feasibility of drug/antibiotics development.

 Group description